jonharrity/battleship/readme.md

 To quickly compile & run the code to test the AI, use these commands from the main folder after cloning:

-javac engine/*  \n
+javac engine/*

 java engine/StrategyDriver

 Running with 500000 games produced the output:

---Player evaluator--  \n
+--Player evaluator--
-Games: 10000  \n
+Games: 10000
-Min turns: 19  \n
+Min turns: 19
-Max turns: 71  \n
+Max turns: 71
-Average turns: 44.0981  \n
+Average turns: 44.0981
 Time took: 6465 milliseconds

-This project was outlined by M. Gerb, Centennial High School.  \n The code and AI was written by Jon Harrity.
+This project was outlined by M. Gerb, Centennial High School.

+The code and AI was written by Jon Harrity.